 Please click here to view the Florida Department of Education's publication: "Preparing for the TABE."

-After you complete your assessment, you will meet with a counselor to review your scores and discuss enrollment options.
+After you complete your assessment, you will meet with an admissions specialist to review your scores and discuss enrollment options.

 TABE RETEST POLICY